 The Company engages external, independent and qualified valuers to determine the fair value of the Company's land and buildings annually.
-As at 31 December 2018, the fair values of the investment properties have been determined by Raine & Horne International Zaki + Partners Sdn.
+As at 31 December 2019, the fair values of the investment properties have been determined by Raine & Horne International Zaki + Partners Sdn.
 Bhd.

-The main level 3 inputs used by the Company are term yield and reversionary yield derived and evaluated by Raine & Horne International Zaki + Partners Sdn.
+The main level 3 inputs used by the Company are average price per square feet derived and evaluated by Raine & Horne International Zaki + Partners Sdn.
 Bhd. based on comparable transactions and industry data.